QuantEcon/lecture-source-py/source/rst/mccall_model.rst

     plot_value_function_seq(mcm, ax)
     plt.show()

-First, let's have a look at the sequence of approximate value functions that the algorithm above generates.

-Our initial guess :math:`v` is the value of accepting at every given wage.

-Here's more serious iteration effort, that continues until measured deviation between successive iterates is below `tol`.
+Here's a more serious iteration effort, that continues until measured deviation between successive iterates is below `tol`.

-We'll be using JIT compilation via Numba to turbo charge our loops
+We'll be using JIT compilation via Numba to turbocharge our loops

 .. code-block:: python3